Providing Access to the Faith

 Making sure that Disability Ministry is just as accessible to the people serving as the people being served.

 After a strong nudge from the Holy Spirit, Witness to Dignity was formed in 2018 to ensure that Disability-Inclusive practices became standard in faith spaces.
-Witness to Dignity is a collaborative effort of people with the knowledge and experience to make meaningful and lasting change in Churches, Ministries, and Private Schools.
+Witness to Dignity is a collaborative effort of people with the expertise and experience to make meaningful and lasting change in Churches, Ministries, and Private Schools.

 Every website has a story, and your visitors want to hear yours.
 This space is a great opportunity to give a full background on who you are, what your team does, and what your site has to offer.
 Double click on the text box to start editing your content and make sure to add all the relevant details you want site visitors to know.

 If you’re a business, talk about how you started and share your professional journey.
 Explain your core values, your commitment to customers, and how you stand out from the crowd.
 Add a photo, gallery, or video for even more engagement.